MahdiyarMM/FedGaLA/README.md

    pip install -r requirements.txt
    ```
 2. Download Datasets
-Download the datasets from the links provided in the Data section.
+Use the links provided in the Data section.
 Extract the datasets into the ./data folder (or a directory of your choice).
 3. Choose an SSL Method
 Select a Self-Supervised Learning method from byol, simsiam, moco, or simclr.
 4. Train Baseline Models